 Financial Advisor Job Description, Skills, and Salary

+During the early stages of their careers, financial advisors spend considerable time and energy filling out their client rosters by prospecting for new customers.
 They meet with prospects and try to convince them to sign on as clients.
 They engage established clients and interview them to assess their risk tolerance and financial goals.

 Where Financial Advisors Work

 Financial advisors often work for large financial services businesses, but they may be stationed in small local offices for these firms.
 Many financial advisors operate their own businesses and work independently or with a few partners.

 Financial advisors need to earn a bachelor's degree to qualify for positions.
 Advisors benefit from coursework in economics, mathematics, finance, investments, accounting, and taxation.